MP appears for BMC meeting after 7 months to prevent disqualification!

-Rahul Shewale, also a member of the BMC’s standing committee, turned up for a committee meeting yesterday after he was informed his membership would be scrapped if his absence continued beyond 8 months
+Rahul Shewale, member of standing committee, turned up for meeting yesterday after he was informed his membership would be scrapped if his absence continued beyond 8 months

 The duties of a Member of Parliament no doubt leave very little time for Rahul Shewale (Mumbai South Central MP) to attend to much else, but even with his busy schedule, he seems keen to maintain his hold as a member of the BMC’s standing committee.

 Shiv Sena corporator Rahul Shewale won the Mumbai South Central Lok Sabha seat by a margin of 1.38 lakh votes, defeating sitting Congress MP Eknath Gaikwad

 For, he did not fail to turn up for a meeting yesterday, after the committee issued him a reminder notice following failure to attend meetings in the past seven months.
 The MP would have faced disqualification soon, as according to the law, members cannot miss meetings for more than eight months.

 The standing committee meets once a week to discuss all major proposals and projects floated by the corporation.
 Every proposal with a budget of more than Rs 10 lakh has to get clearance from the committee.

 Shewale, a former chairman of the committee for three consecutive terms (2011 to 2013), has been absent since April, and missed 20-odd committee meetings and 30-odd general body meetings.